 In the course of our investing activities, we will pay management and incentive fees to the Adviser and will reimburse the Administrator for certain expenses it incurs.
 As a result, investors in our common stock will invest on a "gross" basis and receive distributions on a "net" basis after expenses, resulting in, among other things, a lower rate of return than one might achieve through our investors themselves making direct investments.
 As a result of this arrangement, there may be times when the management team of the Adviser has interests that differ from those of our stockholders, giving rise to a conflict.
-In addition, as a BDC, we make available significant managerial assistance to our portfolio companies and provide other services to such portfolio companies and received fees for services other than managerial assistance as discussed in "Business-Ongoing Management of Investment Portfolio Company Relationships-Managerial Assistance and Services."
+In addition, as a BDC, we make available significant managerial assistance to our portfolio companies and provide other services to such portfolio companies.
+While neither we nor the Adviser currently receive fees in connection with managerial assistance, the Adviser and Gladstone Securities have, at various times, provided other services to certain of our portfolio companies and received fees for services other than managerial assistance as discussed in "Business-Ongoing Management of Investment Portfolio Company Relationships-Managerial Assistance and Services."